BNU-zhu/HCFNet/README.md

 ## Run the model
-The training and prediction process can be referred to [CLPs-delineation](https://github.com/BNU-zhu/CLPs-delineation)<br>
 The corresponding **dataloder.py** and **train.py** of this repository, as well as the pre-trained models, will be uploaded later.